-[Section 5A inserted by No. 67 of 2004 s.
+[Section 5A inserted: No. 67 of 2004 s.
 8.]

 5B.
 Authority and officers not part of public sector

 (1) The Authority is not, and is not to become, a public sector body under the Public Sector Management Act 1994.

 (2) Neither the chief executive officer nor any member of staff is to be included in the Senior Executive Service provided for by the Public Sector Management Act 1994.